EVAN BRUGGEMAN

 Principal Field Geologist

-Outside of work, Evan likes to spend time outdoors, whether it be camper van trips around the Pacific Northwest, drinks on sunny patios, or working in the garden.
+Outside of work, Evan likes to spend time riding his bike or taking his old camper van on trips around the Pacific Northwest (ideally, some combination of the two).

 EDUCATION